 - Record of your salary, such as pay stubs from your employer, a T4 slip or Canada Revenue Agency Record of Assessment

 - An estimate of property damage to your car or vehicle

 - Anything you receive in writing from an eye witness

 - Photographs of the scene and your injuries

-If you do not have any of the above documentation, your Kiriak Law accident injury lawyer can make the necessary arrangements to get any missing paperwork.
+If you do not have any of the above documentation, your Kiriak Law personal injury lawyer can make the necessary arrangements to get any missing paperwork.